MYokochi/yokochi-design/content/ai/index.md

 For the initial release, we simplified the interaction with the virtual sales representative, Sophie, to a single dialog.
 Users could choose to design independently, seek help from Sophie, or use text input for a starting point.
 We planned to gather real data to inform further decisions.

 In the meantime, we continued exploring more contextual approaches that would better integrate into the whole design experience.
 The first results from unmoderated testing looked very promising - for the first time in usability testing, we saw people intuitively interact with the AI feature and ask questions about the product.
-We'll be exploring this direction further.
+We'll be exploring this contextual direction further.

 <video class="image" autoplay muted playsinline loop>
 <source src="hybrid.mp4" type="video/mp4">